PACO-CPU/minimal-mistakes/_docs/012-download.md

 ` $ git clone https://github.com/PACO-CPU/paco-env.git --recursive `

 The `--recursive` flag saves you from cloning all subdirectories of the project manually.
-This instead, downloads the entire content to your main directory.
+This, instead, downloads the entire content to your main directory.

 Or download it from [here](https://github.com/PACO-CPU/paco-env.git)